-Washington University Medical Center is one of the nation’s largest clinical and biomedical research facilities.
+Washington University Medical Campus is one of the nation’s largest clinical and biomedical research facilities.
 The campus includes more than 60 buildings on nearly 230 acres and is located on the eastern edge of Forest Park, the second-largest city park in the country.

-In addition to the School of Medicine, the medical center includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.
+In addition to the School of Medicine, the medical campus includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.

 Barnes-Jewish and Children’s hospitals are members of BJC HealthCare, the largest academically linked health system in the country.

 Consistently rated by U.S. News & World Report, Barnes-Jewish Hospital has a premier reputation in patient care, medical education, research and community service.
 With 1,442 beds, it is the largest hospital in the St. Louis area.

 St. Louis Children’s Hospital consistently is ranked as one of the nation’s best in pediatric care.
 It offers a complete range of services for children and their families, including newborn medicine and the world’s largest pediatric lung transplant program.

 Washington University offers tremendous clinical resources and a unique training environment.
 In the first year, fellows serve primarily as consultants at Barnes-Jewish Hospital and the Veterans Administration Medical Center (VAMC), the two major hospitals associated with the Department of Medicine.
-The VAMC, located within two miles of the Medical Center, has more than 600 beds and serves as a regional referral center for other VA hospitals.
+The VAMC, located within two miles of the Medical Campus, has more than 600 beds and serves as a regional referral center for other VA hospitals.